CypRiv/genal/README.md

 ### Data preprocessing <a name="paragraph3.2"></a>

-Now that we have loaded the data into a `genal.Geno` object, we can begin cleaning and formatting it.
+Now that we have loaded the data into a `genal.Geno` instance, we can begin cleaning and formatting it.
 Methods such as Polygenic Risk Scoring or Mendelian Randomization require the SNP data to be in a specific format.
 Also, raw summary statistics can sometimes contain missing or invalid values that need to be handled.
 Additionally, some columns may be missing from the data (such as the SNP rsid column, or the non-effect allele column) and these columns can be created based on existing ones and a reference panel.

 Genal can run all the basic cleaning and preprocessing steps in one command: